Covid-19: Ten-person limit put on house gatherings as pubs to stay shut until August 10th

 Vintners describe delay as ‘hammer blow’ as health officials warn of rise in infections

-Mask-wearing mannequins in the window of Monaghans on Anne Street South in Dublin this week.
-Photograph: Alan Betson/The Irish Times

-The Government has decided against moving to phase four of the roadmap to reopen the country, at a meeting of the Cabinet on Wednesday evening.
+The Government has decided to delay moving to phase four of the roadmap to reopen the country at a meeting of the Cabinet on Wednesday evening.

 The remainder of the country’s pubs will not be permitted to reopen until August 10th, following Cabinet’s decision to delay further easing of restrictions by three weeks, amid fears over the increasing number of coronavirus cases.